Barbara J. Andrews, Journalist, AKC Master Breeder

 but elbow, patella, and stifle joints were not?
 It took over 20 years of badgering

-on that before OFA finally responded to my public charges of
+on that lack of logic before OFA caved in to my public charges of

 hypocrisy and fraud and finally began to certify knees and elbows.

-By the turn of the century, OFA also began to issues certificates for heart, skin, thyroid, deafness, and a smorgasbord of genetic and DNA tests and certifications.
+Dr. Corley was replaced by the “Beagle Man” Eddie Dziuk who is a true dog man with the dog’s best interest at heart.
+By the turn of the century, OFA also began to issue certificates for heart, skin, thyroid, deafness, and a smorgasbord of genetic and DNA tests and certifications.

 Will The Real Dog Please Bark Up?